Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: A two-dimensional sequence

 \section{A two-dimensional sequence}

 The proof of the main theorem depends critically on a two-dimensional sequence, which acts as the coefficients for the recurrence identities that are added to specified lattice sites inside the square of size $(2s+1) \times (2s+1)$.
-This sequence will be significant for our studies.
+This sequence will play an important role in our analysis.

-As the discussions below and their uses in the proofs show, this sequence in several aspects looks like the sequence of binomial coefficients, but with an extra parameter $s$, the number of $k$-mers covering the lattice.
-It serves as the counterpart to set \PTwo, just as the binomial coefficient does for set \POne (see section~\ref{SS:P1P2}).
+As the discussions below and its uses in the following proofs show, this sequence in several aspects looks like the sequence of binomial coefficients, but with an extra parameter $s$, the number of $k$-mers covering the lattice.
+It plays for set \PTwo\ a role analogous to that played by the binomial coefficients for set \POne.

 Below we first give a recursive definition of the sequence, then derive an explicit formula for the ordinary generating function of the sequence, from which the explicit expression of the sequence is obtained.